-28.-(1) If title to a share passes to a transmittee, the company may only recognise the transmittee as having any title to that share.

-(2) A transmittee who produces such evidence of entitlement to shares as the directors may properly require-

-- (a) may, subject to the articles, choose either to become the holder of those shales or to have them transferred to another person, and - (b) subject to the articles, and pending any transfer of the shares to another person, has the same rights as the holder had. - (3) But transmittees do not have the right to attend or vote at a general meeting, or agree to a proposed written resolution, in respect of shares to which they are entitled, by reason of the holders death or bankruptcy or otherwise, unless they become the holders of those shares.
+- 27.(1) If title to a share passes to a transmittee, the company may only recognise the transmittee as having any title to that share. - (2) A transmittee who produces such evidence of entitlement to shares as the directors may properly require (a) may, subject to the articles, choose either to become the - (a) may, subject to the articles, choose either to become the holder of those shares or to have them transferred to another person, and - (b) subject to the articles, and pending any transfer of the shares to another person, has the same rights as the holder had. - (3) But transmittees do not have the right to attend or vote at a general meeting, or agree to a proposed written resolution, in respect of shares to which they are entitled, by reason of the holder's death or bankruptcy or otherwise, unless they become the holders of those shares.